A guide to Soakaway Blockages and how to repair them.

 If you have a soft blockage this is normally caused by an item being flushed that should not have been.
 These types of blockages are easily cleared with a high pressured water jet.
 All of our engineer’s vehicles have a Jetta which is capable of clearing.
 A soft blockage is caused by foreign material blocking the system’s piping.
 You can normally see this type of blockage with it most likely to occur in the soakaway filter or at the exit from your tank.

 If you’re not sure what type of blockage you are dealing with then give us a call for a free inspection.
 To do this properly we require your tank to be emptied in advance.
 We can arrange this if you require although obviously this element will not be free and we will have to recharge you, this is normally c.£150.
 Our team of field engineers regularly undertake inspections of troublesome septic tanks and soakaways, no problem.

 Jetting a Soakaway drain

-If we are unsure upon inspection we will offer try to rectify with high pressure water jets.
+If we are unsure upon inspection we will offer to try to rectify with high-pressure water jets.
 This forces water into the pipework and backwashing it to drag out the silt and leaves so that it is potentially left clear and running.
 However, there are no guarantees that this method works and, in our experience, there is about a 50% success rate in getting a soakaway back to its original condition after a few hours of jetting.